osamakawish/Cer/CODE_OF_CONDUCT.md

 ## Our Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone.
+All that we will show concern for

+## Our Principles

+We live by two essential principles:

+1. Do what you want.
+2. Want what is right.

+(1) suggests the importance of action of doing, while (2) suggests the mentality to do what is right.

+This is by no means comprehensive, so much as it is a simple starting point to act on what's right.
+We do not entirely expect you to entirely ignore any means of following any sort of rules and regulations when we request you to follow (1).
+Wanting what is right is wanting to follow the rules and regulations so long as you consider it right to do so.
+If you don't we request that you discuss why for potential changes.

 ## Our Standards